AdobeDocs/journey-optimizer.en/help/using/content-management/preview-test.md

 * **Test profiles**

     Use test profiles to preview your content, send email proofs and check email rendering.
 If you added personalized fields, you can check how they are displayed using test profile data.
+For more information, refer to these sections:

     ➡️ [Select test profiles](test-profiles.md)